MKLab-ITI/mklab-focused-crawler/README.md

   $mvn clean assembly:assembly
 ```

-The generated jar contains all the dependencies and the configuration file described above and can be used for submission in a running storm cluster.
+The generated jar, named *focused-crawler-jar-with-dependencies.jar*, contains all the dependencies and the configuration file described above and can be used for submission in a running storm cluster.
 The main class of the topology is *gr.iti.mklab.focused.crawler.DICECrawler*.
 This entry point is specified in the pom.xml file in the maven-assembly-plugin.

-To submit on
+To submit on storm